rlk/Bloop2/README.md

 - Pin 3 of RV1 and RV2 must be grounded, but it's not strictly necessary to ground at the given PCB pad.

 - The circuit and signal grounds are completely separate, as designed.
 You'll probably want to tie them together.
 This is most easily done off-board, by wiring the negative terminal of the power jack to the sleeve terminal of one of the audio jacks.

+## Analysis

+To measure the circuit's effect on the input, here are a few screenshots from my scope.
+These show one channel of the device acting on a 1Hz 1Vpp square wave.
+Channel 1 displays the Instrument Input, at the top, and channel 2 displays the Send output, at the bottom.
+The volume is tuned to unity.
+The two traces appear identical.

+![Both traces][etc/scope/scope-R-AB.jpg]

+To observe an effect, examine the difference between the input and output, zoomed greatly.
+Here we see noise on the scale of 10mV peak-to-peak, centered on zero.
+Spikes appear at the transitions indicating a tiny phase shift in the output.
+The difference, for the most part, remains near zero.

+![Difference][etc/scope/scope-R-diff.jpg]

+To quantify the effect, take a running average of the difference to eliminate noise.
+This demonstrates a minor deviation from square of about 5mV, or 0.5% of the amplitude of the input, well within the noise.

+![Average][etc/scope/scope-R-avg.jpg]

+Performance of the other channel is effectively identical.

 [AoE]: https://artofelectronics.net
 [DirtyPCBs]: https://dirtypcbs.com